-Why stay in Kyoto Station Area
+Pros for Kyoto Station Area

 The proximity to so many shops and restaurants available right in the train station is great.
 You can get bargains for dinner and you have plenty of epic food to enjoy, available in restaurants located right in the station.
 You can get on a train or subway and visit the district which interests you.

-Why not stay in Kyoto Station Area
+Cons for Kyoto Station Area

 The area is not very pretty.
 It's a bit built up with concrete and nothing traditional Japanese.
 If you wish to enjoy a more traditional atmosphere in Kyoto, then perhaps this is not the best place for it.
 Practical, yes, pretty, no.

 Southern Higashiyama has to be the most important sightseeing district in Kyoto.
 It literally has it all, from impressive temples to preserved narrow alleyways.
 It is also the city's main geisha district.
 In all honesty, this is probably the best place to be based in Kyoto if you wish to experience everything the city has to offer.
 I especially love it because of its atmospheric streets which look absolutely fantastic during night time.
 Really great if you like photography.
 The Southern Higashiyama runs from Shichijo-dori in the south to Sanjo-dori in the north.
 The mountains form its eastern boundary and the Kamo-gawa forms its western boundary.
 It is here that you will find Gion, the famed Geisha quarters.